xllin0050/prototype-timer/README.md

 ## TODO

-* Pinlock to protect button press by child
+* Something like pin lock to avoid button press by child
 * iOS test